 This is very much the portrait of a woman.
 Stanley deals with the disappointments and tragedies of Tsuneno’s life with a delicate touch that channels the understanding of a daughter, a sister, a mother.
 The subject’s gender drives the story forward.
 One cannot imagine a man exposing his vulnerabilities and illusions in such a guileless manner.

 Having laid out the psychological and familial framework for her story, Stanley then weaves through the narrative threads from the rich trove of memoirs, annals and artefacts that the boisterous Edo period left behind.
-From this we hear the sounds of the samurai tramping through the city, smell the eels grilling in tiny food stands, see the colour of posters for Kabuki performances.
+From this we hear the sounds of the samurai tramping through the city, smell the eels grilling in tiny food stands, see the color of posters for Kabuki performances.
 We learn how the poor wear paper clothes, which can never be washed, and how the wealthy visit hairdressers for their elaborate coiffures.
-Stranger in the Shogun’s City is the most evocative book this review has read about Japan since The World of the Shining Prince by Ivan Morris.
+Stranger in the Shogun’s City is the most evocative book this reviewer has read about Japan since The World of the Shining Prince by Ivan Morris.

 History with a capital “H” is dealt with in this book as a subtext.
 The inability of the Shogun’s regime to deal with social change, the distant but menacing cannonry of the First Opium War, the American preparations to send the black ships, these all underly Tsuneno’s story and sometimes, but not always, shape it.
 As an unimportant person, as a woman, Tsuneno has no place in a certain kind of history telling, but without her, can we really claim to understand Japanese history, or indeed early modern history?